 Water Usage and Efficiency

-Many upflush toilets are designed with water conservation in mind.
-Look for models with a dual-flush system, which allows for a lower volume flush for liquid waste and a higher volume for solid waste, thereby saving water and reducing utility bills.
+Many upflush toilets are designed to conserve water.
+Look for models with a dual-flush system to maximize efficiency.
+This system allows you to select a lower volume flush for liquid waste and a higher volume for solid waste, thereby saving water and reducing utility bills.

 Explore upflush toilet options from Star Water Systems: